-- Insist they fill out a form and give you a copy, even if they say the bag will be on the next flight.
+- Insist that the airline fill out a form and give you a copy, even if they say the bag will be on the next flight.

 - Get the name of the person who filled out the form and a phone number for follow up.

 - Confirm that the airline will deliver the bag to you without charge when it's found.

 Some airlines will give you money to purchase a few necessities.
 If they don't provide you with cash, ask what types of articles are reimbursable and keep all receipts.

 If a suitcase arrives damaged, the airline will usually pay for repairs.
 If an item can't be fixed, they will negotiate to pay you its depreciated value.
 The same is true for belongings packed inside.
 However, airlines may refuse to pay for damage if it was caused by your failure to pack something properly rather than the airline's handling.